We are #NormandyStrong!

 To better address the physical and emotional needs of our students, the Collaborative partners with a variety of community organizations and agencies.
 Through our wrap around model coordinated by Wyman, families are able to access a variety of resources to support student academic achievement.
 The Collaborative partners with Beyond Housing on several initiatives and projects to support Normandy families and ensure all students are prepared to excel in and out of the classroom.
 Other agency partners include Better Family Life, Boys & Girls Clubs, and Big Brothers Big Sisters -- all working in concert to ensure Normandy students are on the path to success.

 All professional staff members are fully certified by the Missouri Department Elementary and Secondary Education.
 Every school has a full-time principal whose primary responsibility is to ensure students are receiving effective instruction and support.
 The average length of tenure for teachers in the district is 15 years.
 Over half of the district's staff hold master's degrees.

 The Normandy Schools Collaborative is located in St. Louis County, directly northwest of St. Louis city.
-Conveniently near Interstates 70 & 170 and neighbor to the University of Missouri-St. Louis, Fortune 100 corporation Express Scripts, and historic neighborhoods like Glen Echo Park, Bel-Nor, Bellerive Acres and Pasadena Hills.
+Conveniently located near Interstates 70 & 170, NSC is a neighbor to the University of Missouri-St. Louis, Fortune 100 corporation Express Scripts, and historic neighborhoods like Glen Echo Park, Bel-Nor, Bellerive Acres and Pasadena Hills.